pipelight/doc.pipelight/guide/why.md

 ## TL;DR

-It's only bash commands with syntaxic sugar.
+It's only sh commands with syntaxic sugar.
 The whole lifted by git-hooks!!

 It enables: